tom-seddon/beeblink/docs/fs.md

 the command line.

 Press CTRL+R to refresh the known volumes list.
-Use this if you added one on the server and it's not showing up.
-(For technical reasons, there's currently no progress indicator.)
+Use this if you added one on the server and it's not showing up in the volume browser.
+(If using a pre-2025 ROM, there is no progress indicator for this process, which can take a little while if you have a lot of volumes.)

 The volume browser isn't recommended in 20-column modes.